stolostron/multicluster-global-hub/demos/multiple_desktops/script.md

     $ kubectl apply -f https://raw.githubusercontent.com/stolostron/hub-of-hubs/main/demos/psp.yaml --kubeconfig <a managed cluster config>
     ```

-1. Observe changes of the compliance status in the Web console of `hoh` and `hub1`.
+1. Observe changes of the compliance status in the Web console of Hub of Hubs and `hub1`.

-1. Change the remediation action in the Web console of `hoh` to `enforce`.
+1. Change the remediation action in the Web console of Hub of Hubs to `enforce`.
 Observe propagation of the changes and the status.

-1. Delete the policy in the Web console of `hoh`.
+1. Delete the policy in the Web console of Hub of Hubs.
 Observe propagation of the deletion to `hub1` and `hub2`.